-Identity theft is a crime in which someone acquires key pieces of the victim's identifying information, such as name, address, date of birth, social security number.
-This enables the identity thief to commit fraud such as taking over the victim's financial accounts, opening new bank accounts, purchasing automobiles, applying for loans, credit cards and social security benefits, renting apartments and establishing services with utility and phone companies.
+Identity theft is a crime in which someone acquires key pieces of the victim's identifying information, such as name, address, date of birth or social security number.
+This enables the identity thief to commit fraud such as taking over the victim's financial accounts, opening new bank accounts, purchasing automobiles, applying for loans, credit cards and social security benefits, renting apartments, and establishing services with utility and phone companies.

 Protect yourself from identity theft by taking precautions.

 To report identity theft, call 911 or 410-887-2222.
 Baltimore County Police Department's Financial and Cyber Crimes Team investigates cases of identity theft.